-Northern Territory fisheries are diverse in their area of operation and the species they target.
-From recreational anglers targeting Barramundi in freshwater billabongs to commercial trawl fishers targeting a range of tropical snapper species on the continental shelf and on the high seas, the Territory provides some of the best fishing experiences in the world.
+Fisheries in the Northern Territory are diverse in the area of their operation and the species they target.
+From recreational anglers targeting Barramundi in freshwater billabongs to commercial trawl fishers targeting a range of tropical snapper species on the continental shelf 200 km from the shore, the Territory provides some of the best fishing experiences in the world.

-It is the responsibility of the Fisheries Division of the Department of Primary Industry and Resources as the steward of these resources, to manage and utilise them for the benefit of all Territorians, both present and future generations, to the best of our abilities, based on the best science available.
+The Fisheries Division of the Department of Primary Industry and Resources (the Fisheries Division), as the steward of these resources, is responsible for their management and utilisation for the benefit of all Territorians, both current and future generations, based on the best science available.

-This is the third Status of Key Northern Territory Fish Stocks Report produced by the Department following the national template for the Status of Key Australian Fish Stocks Reports which was first produced in 2012 and subsequently released every two years since.
-The change to the national reporting framework has been undertaken to improve the reporting of the status of shared stocks with other jurisdictions and to follow the national standard in species stock status reporting that is more rigorous than the process previously used in the Fishery Status Reports.
+This is the fourth Status of Key Northern Territory Fish Stocks Report produced by the Fisheries Division and follows the national reporting framework used in the Status of Key Australian Fish Stocks Reports that was first produced in 2012.
+By following this framework, it ensures that the scientific assessment of biological stock status is more rigorous and provides a consistent approach to the reporting of the status of shared stocks with other jurisdictions.

-The Status of Key Northern Territory Fish Stocks Report covers 12 key species that underpin the Territory's wild-catch fisheries.
-It focuses on the ongoing sustainability of the harvest from these species, thereby providing scientific assessments of the status of the stocks.
+The Status of Key Northern Territory Fish Stocks Report 2016 covers 12 key species that represent the Territory's wild-catch fisheries.
+While the focus of the report is on the sustainability of these 12 species, it also provides important information on the individual fisheries that target these species and how these fisheries are being managed.